ixmilia/dxf/README.md

 }
 ```

+## Compatibility

-### Compatibility
+### Reading Files

 This library should be able to open any valid DXF file, including files produced by AutoCAD or anything using the
-Teigha libraries from the [Open Design Alliance](https://opendesign.com), including Microsoft Visio (which uses older
+Teigha libraries from the [Open Design Alliance](https://opendesign.com), including Microsoft Visio which uses older
+Open Design libraries.

-Open Design libraries.)
+### Open Design Alliance (Teigha)

 The Teigha libraries should be able to open anything produced by this library.

+### AutoCAD

 AutoCAD is rather fussy with what it will accept as valid DXF, even though the official spec is rather loose.
 If you
 use this library to write a file that AutoCAD can't open, file an issue with the drawing (or a sample) that was
-produced by this library that AutoCAD won't open and I will take a look as soon as I am able.
-I've found that AutoCAD
-compatibility can be greatly improved by doing the following:
+produced by this library.
+I've found that AutoCAD compatibility can be greatly improved by doing the following:

 ``` C#
 // assuming `dxfFile` is a valid `DxfFile` object